FelixForesight2020/BaseBuildingPlus/Config/time_destruction/readme.md

-## Drop this file into your servers profile folder.
+## Drop the Config_TimeDestruction.json file into your servers profile folder.

 ### This .json file is easily customizable allowing you to edit what tools can raid and how long these tools take to break into BBP objects.
 ### All the vaules are in seconds.